adaltas/node-nikita/src/misc/conditions.coffee.md

 its element must positively resolve for the condition to pass.

       not_if: (options, skip, succeed) ->
-        return succeed() unless options.not_if?
+        return succeed() if typeof options.not_if is 'undefined' options.not_if = [options.not_if] unless Array.isArray options.not_if
         ok = true
         each(options.not_if)
         .on 'item', (not_if, next) ->
           return next() unless ok
           options.log?
 "Mecano `not_if`"
           type = typeof not_if
-          if type is 'boolean' or type is 'number' ok = false if not_if
+          if not_if is null
+            ok = true
             next()
+          else if type is 'boolean' or type is 'number' ok = false if not_if
+            next()
           else if type is 'function'
             # not_if options, next, ( -> ok = false; next arguments...)
-            if options.not_if.length is 1
+            if not_if.length is 1
               not_if (err, is_ok) ->
                 return next err if err
                 ok = false if is_ok
                 next()
-            else if options.not_if.length is 2
+            else if not_if.length is 2
               not_if options, (err, is_ok) ->
                 return next err if err
                 ok = false if is_ok
                 next()
-            else if options.not_if.length is 3
+            else if not_if.length is 3
               # Deprecated? should we continue to support this?
               not_if options, next, ( -> ok = false; next arguments...)
             else next new Error "Invalid callback"